-Whether you’re signing up for a credit card, opening a new bank account or looking for a loan, it’s important to know the understand the three letters that may appear next to your interest rate.
+Whether you’re signing up for a credit card, opening a new bank account or looking for a loan, it’s important to understand the three letters that may appear next to your interest rate.

 APR means annual percentage rate, and APY means annual percentage yield.
 They're not the same thing.
 And trust us, this APR and APY business isn't TMI either.